aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/sparklinegroupcollection/_index.md

 ### clearSparklineGroups(CellArea) {#clearSparklineGroups-cellarea-}

-Clears the sparkline groups that overlaps an area of cells.
+Clears the sparkline groups that overlap an area of cells.

 ```javascript
 clearSparklineGroups(cellArea: CellArea) : void;